Home

 • Nitrogen Dioxide (NO2) - gaseous irritant.

-All three of these combustion pollutants may be formed when heating or gas fired appliances do not operate or vent properly.
 When inhaled, Methylene Chloride may also breakdown to form Carbon Monoxide as well.
 Methylene Chloride is a common toxic solvent used in many paint products like strippers.

 Biological Air Pollutants